lkco/centreon4Splunk/README.md

 # centreon4splunk
 ## Introduction
-centreon4splunk is a Splunk add-on for Centreon and provides several dashboard
+centreon4splunk is a Splunk App for Centreon and provides several dashboard
 * Host Status
 * Service Status
 * Downtime